NumberByColors/azure-content/articles/application-insights/app-insights-release-notes-vsix.md

 Other new features:
 * We've made the Application Insights Search experience faster and more intuitive by automatically applying time ranges and detail filters as you select them
-* In Application Insights Search, there's now an option to Go to Code from requests
+* In Application Insights Search, there's now an option to Go to Code from request telemetry
 * We've added more options to the “Find telemetry for this…” menu in Search
 * We've made improvements to the HockeyApp sign-in experience.